coolrboolr/JARB/SPEC5.md

 - Keep the public API synchronous and dependency-free beyond existing modules.
 - Avoid circular imports: if `jarb_core` needs the factory, place the factory helper in its own module (e.g., `agent_factory.py`) that both API/CLI and `jarb_core` import.
 - Ensure `configure` loads environment variables only when needed; allow callers to provide explicit keys for headless tests.
-- Maintain compatibility with previous specs (metadata, LLM config, HTTP envelopes).
+- Maintain compatibility with previous specs (metadata, LLM config, HTTP envelopes) **and** make sure flow-facing helpers can plug in when SPEC6 lands (e.g., by colocating tool + flow delegates, reusing the same Agent accessor, and documenting the expectation in README once flows exist).

 ## Tests & Verification
 1. `python -m pytest tests/jarb_core/test_public_api.py` plus previously added suites.